 The Murderme collection, which Hirst has been acquiring since the late 1980s, contains over 3,000 works and features works by, among others, Francis Bacon, Banksy, Tracey Emin, Sarah Lucas, Pablo Picasso, Richard Prince.

-If you are planning a trip to London on a budget and looking for contemporary art, then you should really consider it.
+If you are planning a trip to London on a budget and looking for contemporary art, then you should really consider this experience.
 The gallery has a nice cafe as well, and you can enjoy a few hours in a peaceful area of London.
 The exhibitions are great, the collection is impressive and it has very well designed spaces.
 But most of all, admission is always free.

 Newport Street Gallery